pineman/pineman.github.io/posts/2024-05-25_just-use-curl.md

 [^3]: This is when it hits me that HTTP clients are SUPER non-trivial.
     You'd think making HTTP requests was easy.
 Yeah.

+[^4]: Also, pure ruby gems work in async!
+A curl wrapper can't yield to
+    the event loop since it's off in libcurl - which isn't obviously isn't aware that we're running it in a fiber in an event loop!